1. Home

 This debate was noteworthy for Lincoln engaging in strained attempts at humor.
 He told a series of awkward jokes pertaining to race to illustrate that his views were not the radical positions ascribed to him by Douglas.

-Douglas concentrated on defending himself against charges made against him by Lincoln supporters and also boldly asserted that Lincoln was a close friend of the abolitionist Frederick Douglass.
+Douglas concentrated on defending himself against charges made against him by Lincoln supporters and also boldly asserted that Lincoln was a close friend of North American 19th-century Black activist Frederick Douglass.
 At that point, the two men had never met or communicated.

 October 7, 1858: Fifth Debate, Galesburg, Illinois